elzetia/Documentation/docs/RedM/stable.md

 Config.maxDistanceWithHorseshoes = 100 --in kilometers
-Config.warningMessageHorseshoePercent = 20 --display a warning message when the horseshoes is under this value Config.stopRunHorseshoesPercent = 10 --disable horse run when horseshoes is under this value Config.winExpByWalk = { --horse exp win by walking
+Config.warningMessageHorseshoePercent = 20 --display a warning message when the horseshoes is under this value Config.stopRunHorseshoesPercent = 10 --disable horse run when horseshoes is under this value Config.useHorseHolster = true --false to disable the horse holster Config.winExpByWalk = { --horse exp win by walking
 	distance = 200, --distance to earn new points (in meters) point = 1 --amount earn by each distance